-Other information included in the Group's 2022 Annual Report
+Other information included in the Group's Annual Report for the year ended 30 April 2024

 Management is responsible for the other information.
-Other information consists of the information included in the Group's Annual Report for the year ended 30 April 2023, other than the consolidated financial statements and our auditor's report thereon.
+Other information consists of the information included in the Group's Annual Report for the year ended 30 April 2024, other than the consolidated financial statements and our auditor's report thereon.
 We obtained the report of the Parent Company's Board of Directors, prior to the date of our auditor's report, and we expect to obtain the remaining sections of the Annual Report after the date of our auditor's report.